usnistgov/MediScore/README.txt

       - Added confusion measures and no-score pixel counts to extensive report.
       - Fixed minor typo in HTML template.
       - Added outMeta and outAllmeta options for some control of reporting detail.
+    * Validator:
+      - Sped up manipulation validator with pandas apply implementation.
+Preparing to extend to splice validator.
+This is the first step to parallelizing the validators.

 CONTACT
 -------